galaxyproject/SARS-CoV-2/4-Variation/README.md

  5. Annotate variants using `snpeff` against database created from NC_045512.2 GenBank file
  6. Convert VCFs into tab delimited dataset

+:warning: We obtained vastly different results depending on whether the reads were filtered with `filtlong` or now.
+As a result we did not incorporate variation from ONT data into our report at this time.

 The combined file containing variants from all currently available datasets is available [here](variant_list.tsv)

 Next, we analyzed this tab delimited data in a [Jupyter notebook](variation_analysis.ipynb).

 ## Inputs